bytecodealliance/rfcs/accepted/exception-handling.md

-* Again, at least for the foreseeable moment, we can make `try_call[_indirect]` instructions use a variant of the target's Wasm calling convention where all registers are caller-saved.
+* Again, at least for the foreseeable moment, we can make `try_call[_indirect]` instructions use a variant of the target's Wasm calling convention where all registers are caller-saved in our internal `tail` calling convention.

 When taken together, these observations mean that our exception side tables *only* need to encode a map from a `try_call`'s return address